ksoichiro/gradle-android-git/considerations.md

 Considerations of design to make 'gag' a useful plugin.

+## Improvements

+What point does this tool improve?

+* We don't have to commit library code base to our app's repo.
+* We can develop our own libraries with library-client apps because it's easy to switch library version.
+* We can use many libraries which are not released on Maven central or jcenter.

+## Prerequisites

+### Git installation

+Git must be installed on your machine.
+'gag' doesn't contain its own Git binary or `jgit` libs.

+### Gradle configured libraries

+Although 'gag' enables to manage Git repos as the Gradle dependencies,
+building apps is still Gradle's responsibility.
+So libraries which are cloned by 'gag' must be configured with `build.gradle`.

 ## Names of the commands

 ### Avoid conflicts with other names